stefanostsolos/blockchain-supplychain/README.md

 ### Prerequisities
 > cURL

-Install the latest version of cURL if it is not already installed.
+Install the latest version of cURL if it is not already installed:
 ```sudo apt-get install curl```

 > Docker